AIHubCentral/docs/assets/RVC/Resources/Training.md

 ### :icon-chevron-down: Installing & Opening

 !!!
 Applio Users
-If you use Applio you don't have to follow these installation steps.
+#### If you use Applio you don't have to follow these installation steps.
 Just run `run-tensorboard.bat`.
+These installation steps are only for local mainline RVC users.
 !!!

 ###### ‎
-1. Download this file & move it inside RVC's folder.
+1. Download this file & move it inside mainline RVC's folder.
 Ensure the file path doesn't contain spaces/special characters.

     [!file](./tensorboardfiles/TensorVENV.bat)
 ###### ‎